Qlik-PE/replicate-k8s/docker/README.md

 > Note: The script *start-replicate.sh* is copied into and used by
 > the docker image that is generated.
 It installs SSL certs and/or the Replicate
-> license if they are provided, and starts the Qlik Replicate server.
+> license if they are provided at runtime, and starts the Qlik Replicate server.
-> provided at runtime
+> You should review this script for details: it looks in specific locations for the
+> SSL certs and Qlik Replicate license.